aolwyn/Leetcode/Algorithms/README.md

   - **Objective**: Demonstrate that a given solution to the problem can be verified in polynomial time.
   - **Approach**: Provide a clear description or pseudocode of a polynomial-time verification algorithm.

+#### Converting of Optimization Problems
+- Convert to a decision problem
+- Permits easier reasoning because output is either <u>0 or 1</u>

 ### Proving a problem is NP-Complete
 **Proof Strategy**: Proof by Reduction (Constructive proof).
 - **Details**: